IAAR-Shanghai/CRUD_RAG/README.md

   --task 'all' \
   --num_threads 20 \
   --show_progress_bar True \
-  --construct_index True \ # you need to build a database when you use it first time
+  --construct_index \ # you need to build a vector index when you use it first time
 ```

+# Important Note
+- The use of RAGQuestEval metric relies on GPT, we use GPT as question answer and generator.**
+- The first time you run the code, you need to build a vector index for the text.
+This is a one-time process, so you don't need to repeat it later.
+Please make sure to omit the construct-index parameter when you use the code again.

 # CITATION
 ```